kahawai-sre/msdndevtest/README.md

     helper = manager
     EOF
     ```
+    No other git config is necessary, and Git Credential Manager Core will call an OAuth flow against either github or Azure Devops repos depending on the source/target of the git operation.

 ## Install and configure VSCode (Windows Host and WSL)
 1. Browse to https://code.visualstudio.com/ and download and run the VSCode installer
 2. When prompted, make sure the following is selected: